danamag/stremio-addons-list/README.md

 To comment on an addon, find it in [the issues](https://github.com/danamag/stremio-addons-list/issues) and comment on the issue, this will update the comments on the site too. (you can also comment with GitHub on the website directly)

-To get notifications about new addons press the "Watch" button at the top right of this page. (you will receive email notifications for all new github issues / addon submissions)
+To get notifications about new addons press the "Watch" button at the top right of this page. (you will receive email notifications for all new addon submissions)

 ## How Can I Help?